18F/Dot-Net-Encasement/README.md

 # .NET Core / Web API Tutorial

-This part of the tutorial will cover how to set up some simple tests for WebAPI Controllers.
-We're revisit test writing again [in the next part of the tutorial](../../treepart-3), which will cover development of a controller to access an existing REST service.
+This part of the tutorial will show how to set up some simple tests for WebAPI Controllers.
+We'll revisit test writing again [in the next part of the tutorial](../../tree/part-3), which will cover development of a controller to access an existing REST service.

 ## Part 2: Creating Web API Controller Tests